Плоскоклітинна карцинома ротоглотки

 Treatment of Oropharyngeal Squamous Cell Carcinoma

-• Surgery, increasingly, transoral laser microsurgery
+• Surgery, often transoral laser microsurgery

 • Radiation therapy, with or without chemotherapy

-Radiation therapy, sometimes combined with chemotherapy (chemoradiation), can be used as primary therapy or postoperatively.
+Radiation therapy, sometimes combined with chemotherapy, can be used as primary therapy or postoperatively.
 Traditionally, radiation has been used for early-stage cancers and chemoradiation has been used for advanced cancers.
 Intensity-modulated radiation therapy (IMRT) has increasingly been used as a way to spare surrounding tissue and decrease long-term adverse effects.

 Because the oropharynx is rich in lymphatics, cervical lymph node metastasis is common and must be considered in all patients with oropharyngeal cancer.
 If a cervical lymph node metastasis does not resolve after radiation to the neck or chemoradiation, post-treatment neck dissection is warranted.